hohfchns/DialogueQuest/docs/user/statements/flag.md

 flag | set | 20 | number_of_enemies

-// Will say We have 20 enemies here, that's a lot! say | We have ${number_of_enemies} enemies here, that's a lot!
+// Will say `We have 20 enemies here, that's a lot!` say | We have ${number_of_enemies} enemies here, that's a lot!
 ```

-*Do note the quatations around the word Mage, indicating it is a [String value](https://en.wikipedia.org/wiki/String_(computer_science))*

 And finally, you can delete a flag as well: